Less Data, Faster Convergence: Goal-Driven Data Optimization for Multimodal Instruction Tuning: Subtask Analysis

 Figure~\ref{fig:supp-subtask-trajectories} complements the final subtask deltas in the main paper by showing how representative subtasks evolve across checkpoints.

 \FloatBarrier

-The trajectory view makes the final subtask table easier to read.
-The positive panels follow the same pattern highlighted in the main paper: VideoMME Temporal Perception and MLVU Order separate progressively as temporal pressure increases, while MVBench Reasoning shows that the gain is not restricted to one narrow notion of motion.
-These trajectories tie the benchmark-level improvement to concrete temporal and reasoning capabilities rather than to one favorable endpoint.
+The trajectory view provides additional context for the final subtask table.
+The positive panels follow the same pattern highlighted in the main paper, where VideoMME Temporal Perception and MLVU Order separate progressively as temporal pressure increases, while MVBench Reasoning shows that the gain is not restricted to one narrow notion of motion.
+These trajectories tie the benchmark-level improvement to concrete temporal and reasoning capabilities rather than to a single endpoint comparison.
 The adverse panels are equally informative.
 VideoMME Counting Problem and MLVU Ego do not follow the same progression, and at some checkpoints the \uni control remains stronger.
-This is the expected behavior of a goal-driven allocator, which redistributes capacity toward target subtasks rather than lifting every subtask at once.
+This behavior is consistent with a goal-driven allocator that redistributes capacity toward target subtasks rather than lifting every subtask at once.